VJ-Duardo/VJBotardo/commands.md

 Generates a braille string from the provided emote, emoji or link.

 * __!ra__ [\<keyword\>]
 Generates a braille string of a random sub emote and prints it to chat.
 If a keyword is provided, a random emote containing that keyword will be picked.
-(If such an emote can be found)
+(If such an emote can be found).
+When using the option __-ffz__ the bot will search for a fitting FrankerFaceZ emote.

 * __!merge__ \<emote\>|\<emoji\>|\<link\>  \<emote\>|\<emoji\>|\<link\>
 Creates and prints a single braille string with the two provided pictures next to each other.
 Fails if one of the two pictures is invalid.